-Children around the world have been helped by Queen Uche Foundation There are many different causes of hair loss, including chemotherapy and radiation treatments, Alopecia, Trichotillomania, burns and other medical reasons.
-Our non profit help kids see themselves in the mirror as the child they were before the hair loss.
-People that offer a hair donation for kids allow these children to receive top of the line custom wigs made from real hair.
+Children around the world have been helped by Uche Foundation There are many different causes of hair loss, including chemotherapy and radiation treatments, Alopecia, Trichotillomania, burns, and other medical reasons.
+Our non-profit helps kids see themselves in the mirror as the child they were before the hair loss.
+People that offer a hair donation for kids allow these children to receive top-of-the-line custom wigs made from real hair.
 Hearing the difference these wigs for children have made in these kids’ lives is inspiring.
 Read on for some of their stories.

 A little girl who was born in Egypt, and as a 2-year-old, survived a car-bombing that killed her father and brother.
 Little Ceeliaa’s face, head, and hands were scorched by the explosion.
 The cartilage of her ears was burned off, and second-degree burns on her scalp ensured that much of her hair would never grow again.
 Because of a print article that received international acclaim, her case came to the attention of her future adoptive mom in the United States.

 Unfortunately, some people can be very cruel – they would stare and point.
 As she got older, kids shunned her and told her she looked scary.
 People asked her family, “Can’t you do something about her face?”
 She grew her remaining hair long, but it wasn’t enough to hide the large patches of bald, burned skin.
 By age 4, it was nearing time for Teeba to start school, and her parents worried that other children would make fun of her.

 Through an almost unbelievable set of circumstances, Ceelica was treated by a burn specialist at a hospital in the United States.
 Her face and scalp are blotched by thick, raised burn scars.
 A few wispy patches of dark hair remain on her otherwise bald head.